LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 The constructor calls ``slic::initialize()``, sets the logging level to ``slic::message::Debug`` and then creates log streams for the different message levels.
 The destructor finalizes the slic component with `slic::finalize()`.

-!!! tip Axom provides a similar basic wrapper in the ``SimpleLogger`` class.
+!!! tip Axom provides a similar basic wrapper in the ``slic::SimpleLogger`` class.

 !!! tip If your application requires MPI-based logging, consider using the ``LumberjackStream`` log streams from Axom's [lumberjack component](https://axom.readthedocs.io/en/develop/axom/lumberjack/docs/sphinx/index.html) when setting up your logger.